OXID-eSales/vat-tbe-services-documentation/installation.rst

 Installation
 ============

-Install the module :productname:`OXID eShop eVAT` for OXID eShop version 7.3.
+Install the module :productname:`OXID eShop eVAT` for OXID eShop version 7.4.

 |prerequisites|

-* You have OXID eShop 7.3.x.
+* You have OXID eShop 7.4.x.
+* You have PHP 8.2, 8.3, or 8.4.

 |procedure|